Matt-Conrad/CXR_View_Classification/README.md

 The suite of unit tests were created using Pytest and can be found in Python > DesktopApp > test.
 These tests mainly cover the backend functionality of the app such as downloading and feature calculation.
 To run the tests, the pip environment must be set up (see section *Using source code* on how to set that up).
 Once done, all you have to do is run ```pytest .``` from the test folder.

 Workflow testing of the app and executables was done on the following environments:
-   - Windows 10 laptop with Intel i7-4700MQ CPU and NVIDIA GeForce GT 755M GPU (Only source code testing done)
+   - Windows 10 laptop with AMD 3rd Generation Ryzen 9 4900HS and NVIDIA GeForce RTX 2060 Max-Q (Only source code testing done)
    - Fresh Ubuntu 18.04 virtual machine using VMware Workstation Player 15 on top of an Ubuntu 18.04 Desktop with AMD Ryzen 2600 CPU and NVIDIA RTX 2070 Super GPU
    - AWS Elastic Beanstalk web server on a Python 3.6 platform running on 64-bit Amazon Linux
    - Fresh Ubuntu 20.04 virtual machine using VMware Workstation Player 16 on top of an Ubuntu 20.04 Laptop with AMD 3rd Generation Ryzen 9 4900HS and NVIDIA GeForce RTX 2060 Max-Q